ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^default-scaling-factor]: I actually defined the default scaling factor as a value in the scope of the executable module.
 Originally I had included it as a regular value within the `scalingFactor` definition line, however I found that it was not immediately obvious as to what the value's purpose was, so I decided to store it in a more descriptive value and move it into the module scope so that it would be easier to locate.

 [^100-image-test]: To test generating 100 images using the executable I took a bit of a shortcut.
 I opened up Vim and generated a list of all numbers 1-100 on a single line with a space seperating each, then I just copied that into the clipboard and pasted it at the end of a command to run the executable.
 Playing VimGolf actually comes in handy at times. `i1<ESC>qayyp<C-A>q98@aqb0i<BS> <ESC>q98@byy`

+[^concurrency]: Previous to working on the executable I did not have much experience working with concurrency